imba/imba.io/content/language.md

 # Basic Syntax

 Imba's minimal syntax makes it quick and flexible.
-Learn all the details in the [Language](/language/introduction) section.
+Here is a preview of Imba's syntax.
+For a more detailed walkthrough, you can jump to the [grammar](/language/grammar) section.

 ## Literals